 Our commitment to innovation allows us to run, build, and maintain our network more efficiently and effectively, delivering benefits to consumers and shareholders alike.
-Embedding innovation and new technology into our business delivers continuous improvements in the quality and cost of our services.

 - managing assets: developing ways to manage new and ageing assets more effectively to extend their operational lives

 - service delivery: developing stakeholder and customer focused capabilities through exploiting existing assets and developing new service-based business propositions

 - efficient build: developing techniques, ways of working or procurement strategies to build new assets faster and at lower capital and whole life costs

 - corporate responsibility: doing the right thing, including social responsibility, safety and sustainability, in all new developments.

 As part of the RIIO-T1 price control, there are two funding mechanisms that facilitate innovation across the electricity industry: the Network Innovation Allowance (NIA) and the Network Innovation Competition (NIC).

 We also work together with the rest of the network licensees to deliver the future integrated energy system.
 We’ve jointly put together our thoughts in the Electricity Network Innovation Strategy which you can download below.